tribesports/tech_blog/source/_posts/2011-09-24-versioning-the-tribesports-api.markdown

 categories: [API, Rails, Responders, Renderers]
 ---

-As Andrew is hard at work on Tribesports' upcoming iPhone app, we've been paying a bit of attention to our API.
+As Andrew is hard at work on the upcoming [Tribesports](http://tribesports.com) iPhone app, we've been paying a bit of attention to our API.
 Where previously we had responded to JSON requests in a rather ad-hoc fashion according to our application's internal needs, a full-blown API requires a more systematic approach.

 Our goals are as follows: